paulovn/ml-vm-notebook/README.md

-1. Copy the Vagrantfile + examples into the computer, either by cloning the repository or by downloading and extracting all files in the packaged [ZIP file](archive/develop.zip).
+1. Copy the Vagrantfile + examples into the computer, either by cloning the repository or by downloading and extracting all files in the packaged [ZIP file](/paulovn/ml-vm-notebook/archive/develop.zip).
 Make sure to use a disk or partition with the mentioned 10 GB of free space.
-Also, in Windows it might be advisable to avoid using a folder name with spaces (sometimes it causes problems).
+Also, in Windows it might be advisable to avoid using a folder name with spaces (since sometimes it causes problems).

 2. If desired, open the Vagrantfile with a text editor and customize the options at the top of the file; see the relevant comments.